-Cargill, Continental Grain buying Sanderson Farms for $4.53B
+With chicken prices soaring, Sanderson Farms sold for $4.5B

 After falling last year, chicken prices have begun to surge.
 Major restaurant chains, seizing on demand, have begun to offer their own variations of fried chicken sandwiches, further heightening demand.

+Sales at Sanderson Farms soared more than 34% during the second quarter compared with the same three-month period last year.

-“Expanding our poultry offerings to the U.S. is a key enabler of our ability to meet customer and consumer demands,” Cargill Chairman and CEO David MacLennan said in a prepared statement on Monday.
+“Expanding our poultry offerings to the U.S. is a key enabler of our ability to meet customer and consumer demands,” Cargill Chairman and CEO David MacLennan said in a prepared statement Monday.

 Sanderson Farms, based in Laurel, Mississippi, will become a private company and its shares will no longer be traded on Nasdaq.
 Shares jumped about 8% before the opening bell.